QuantumCoherence/CarND-PID-Control-Project/PID Controller Project.md

 ### Coding and usage Notes
-No throttle PID
+No throttle PID was implemented as a simple algorithm was sufficient to control the speed effectively.
-Tweedle State Machine coded in the pid class, that fully implements the whole tweedle algorithm.
+A Tweedle State Machine was coded in the pid class, that fully implements the whole tweedle algorithm.
 The pid binary accepts following optional parameters

 ``./pid -tweedle" ``